Cazenove (stock broker): Change of corporate structure

 In 2000, Cazenove & Co announced its intention to dissolve the partnership, incorporate, and then float on the London Stock Exchange.
 At this stage the firm had 80 partners, with unlimited liability, and 1170 employees.
 The company duly incorporated and raised funds from institutional investors, However the company's ambition to list publicly was hampered by poor market conditions in the UK in 2001 and 2002.

 Merger with JPMorgan Chase

-In November 2004, Cazenove and JPMorgan Chase announced an agreement that JP Morgan would buy a 50% stake in Cazenove and merge their UK investment banking operations, with an option to buy the remaining 50% stake within five years.
+In November 2004, Cazenove and JPMorgan Chase announced an agreement that JPMorgan would buy a 50% stake in Cazenove and merge their UK investment banking operations, with an option to buy the remaining 50% stake within five years.

 In 2009, JPMorgan completed the purchase for £1 billion; the combined business continued to be called J.P.
 Morgan Cazenove.
 JP Morgan Cazenove completed the sale of its Asian business, Cazenove Asia, to a subsidiary of Standard Chartered, Standard Chartered Bank in Hong Kong that year.